5 Types of Bankruptcies

-The Bankruptcy Chapter 12 allows debt respite to family farmers having consistent yearly income.
+The Bankruptcy Chapter 12 allows debt respite to family farmers having a consistent yearly income.
 Bankruptcy Chapter 12 appears hugely like Bankruptcy Chapter 13 since both these bankruptcy choices enable the borrower to suggest a strategy of debt reimbursement over the period of say three to five years, coupled with a trustee being allocated to overlook the complete bankruptcy process while disbursing the payments received to all the creditors once the case finishes successfully.
 Chapter 12 enables a family farmer to stay with their operations on the farm whereas the strategy is being continued.

 Chapter 12 Bankruptcy – Eligibility:

 - Consistent Annual Income

 This Bankruptcy Code illustrates that just a family fisherman or family farmer having a “consistent annual income” might file for Bankruptcy chapter 12 to get some respite.
 This condition is required in order to make sure that the yearly income of debtors become adequately regular and stable for allowing the debtors to successfully pay under chapter 12 strategy.
 However, chapter 12 allows for conditions in which fishermen or family farmers have income generally periodic in nature.
 The debtors filing petition for relief under chapter 12 get free of cost help or respite.

 - “Family Fishermen” and “Family Farmers”